llazzaro/llazzaro.github.io/_posts/2016-08-23-Bluehydra-raspberrypi.md

 Now that we have ruby working on the raspberry pi, we are going to install the dependencies.

 {% highlight bash %}
- sudo apt-get install python-bluez python-dbus sqlite3 bluez-tools
+ sudo apt-get install python-bluez python-dbus sqlite3 bluez-tools ruby-dev
 {% endhighlight %}